For nutrition coaches

 Nutrition coaching software that isn't a food logger with a login

-Structured check-ins, habit-based programming, and a branded client app, built for coaches who coach behaviour, not just macros.
+Structured check-ins, habit-based programming, and your own branded client app, so you can carry more clients without the spreadsheet breaking, and coach behaviour, not just macros.

 The fixes